 - Search in the metro area beyond DC.

 - Do not be discouraged if they do not list an internship for quarter students or an internship for the quarter you are going to DC.
-You should email them, using our email templates in professional correspondence, to see whether they would be interested in an intern for the time you are in DC.
+You should email them, using our email templates, to see whether they would be interested in an intern for the time you are in DC.

 - Come into drop-in advising or make an appointment for personalized guidance with your internship search.

-- Keep your advisor updated with interview offers, special requirements, denials and your application status.
-Fill out this form weekly to keep us in the loop.
+- Keep your advisor updated with interview offers, special requirements, denials, and your application status.

 Internships with Early Deadlines